 • atherosclerosis at a young age.

-The sooner a patient with glomerulonephritis turns to a doctor with his complaints, undergoes examination and begins treatment, the higher his chances of recovery with full restoration of the functional activity of the kidneys.
+The sooner a patient with glomerulonephritis addresses his complaints to a doctor, undergoes examination and begins treatment, the higher his chances of recovery with complete restoration of the functional activity of the kidneys.

-The first thing that begins with the examination of the patient is the collection of complaints and anamnesis.
-Most often, the patient is worried about:
+The first thing a patient’s examination begins with is the collection of complaints and anamnesis.
+Most often the patient is concerned about:

 • unstable increase in blood pressure (mainly due to the diastolic component);